Charlotte Ellertson: Social work

 Ellertson became interested in women's health through her background of growing up in South Africa.
 She realized that many women around the world were unable to make their own decisions about their own health and bodies, so she decided to make a career out of this passion.
 During this time, no laws that protected women in making health-related decisions were present, and Ellertson took action in providing the opportunities for women to receive the proper health-care services and needs they deserve.
 In 2002, she founded Ibis Reproductive Health to change what women's health services were worldwide.

 Charlotte Ellertson worked on the Population Council for seven years.
 She then worked as the Director of Reproductive Health for Latin America and the Caribbean in Mexico City for the final four years.
 Ellertson had many published articles, books, and reports and concentrating on emergency contraception and medical abortion.
-Ellertson was named one of 50 most influential women in health by the Huffington Post, and was profiled in the United Nations Population Fund's 2019 tribute to changemakers in sexual and reproductive health and rights.
+Ellertson was named one of 50 most influential women in health by the Huffington Post, and was profiled in the United Nations Population Fund's 2019 tribute to change makers in sexual and reproductive health and rights.

 Ibis Reproductive Health

 Founded in 2002, Ibis Reproductive Health is a nonprofit international women's reproductive rights research and advocacy organization.
-The organization was started out of the basement of a Cambridge, Massachusetts church by a team of three individuals, and has grown to over 30 people working in Cambridge, San Francisco, and Johannesburg.
+The organization was started out of the basement of a Cambridge, Massachusetts, church by a team of three individuals, and has grown to over 30 people working in Cambridge, San Francisco, and Johannesburg.
 The nonprofit "focuses on increasing access to safe abortion, expanding contraceptive access and choices, and integrating HIV and comprehensive sexual and reproductive health services."